 All bodies corporate are required to elect a committee each year (other than those under a Specified Two-lot Module).

 How many people are required to form a committee?

 The regulation module applying to the scheme define the minimum requirement for committee members.

 Most body corporates committees must have at least 3 members with a maximum of up to 7 members.

 Bodies corporate registered under the Small Schemes module can have either 1 or 2 members.

 A caretaker/onsite manager or body corporate manager (Capitol) are not included in minimum and maximum number counts.
 They are automatically non-voting committee members.

 When the committee is selected at an AGM the number of members must be retained until the following AGM.
 For example, if 5 members are selected at the AGM and one of those members sells their lot (and therefore resigns), a new member must be added to restore the 5 members (even though the 4 remaining members are still more than the minimum of

 What happens if a committee is not formed?

-If a committee is not able to be formed at the AGM, the body corporate is required to hold a second meeting – an extraordinary general meeting (EGM) for the purpose of forming the committee).
+Where a committee is not formed at the AGM, the body corporate is required to hold a second meeting (extraordinary general meeting (EGM) for the purpose of forming the committee).